-Getting a head start on planning 2020 can be a really smart thing to do.
+Getting a head start on planning the new year can be a really smart thing to do.
 It can bring your family and team on board in a more positive way than ever before, and keep you focussed too.

 In this episode I’m sharing the process that we use and the benefits we’ve found from the process.